MrFlyingToasterman/get-waterfox/README.md

 If you wish to update your installed Waterfox, just run:<br>
 `$ sudo get-waterfox update` <br>

+# Cleanup your cache
+If you wish to remove the cache copy of the Waterfox tarball in `/usr/share/waterfox`, just run:<br>
+`$ sudo get-waterfox cleanup` <br>

 # Remove Waterfox
 If you wish to remove Waterfox, just run:<br>
 `$ sudo get-waterfox remove` <br>
+This will remove `/usr/share/waterfox` too.
+If you want to install Waterfox again, you need to execute `init` first. <br>

 # Remove this tool
 If you wish to remove this tool, just run:<br>